-The deeper your relationship with your Instagram influencers, the more authentic their posts will be.
-Authentic influencer endorsements resonate better with followers and increase your chances of success.
+The deeper your relationship with your Instagram creators, the more authentic their posts will be.
+Authentic endorsements resonate better with followers and increase your chances of success.

 It’s always a good idea to share your campaign goals and KPIs with your creator partners.
-Being transparent sets them up for success.
+Transparency sets them up for success.

 Many brands also plan their campaigns with their influencers.
-IG creators are extremely talented and know their audience intimately.
+IG creators are extremely talented and know their audience well.
 Getting their input will help you achieve the best results.

 Another thing to keep in mind is how you can save and reuse creator posts that receive outstanding engagement on Instagram.
-Those posts are great for paid ads, whitelisting campaigns, web content, email newsletters, and more.
+Those posts are great for paid ads, creator licensing campaigns, web content, email newsletters, and more.

 Pay attention to how well each campaign and creator post performs.
 If you don’t already use an influencer marketing platform, ask your creators to share metrics from their Instagram Insights to help you track progress.